Mufi123/J.PMorganDemoBDD/README.md

 BDD+Cucumber+Java
 selenium-cucumber : Automation Testing Using Java

 selenium-cucumber is a behavior driven development (BDD) approach to write automation test script to test Web.
-It enables you to write and execute automated acceptance/unit tests.
+It enables to write and execute automated acceptance/unit tests.
 It is cross-platform, open source and free.
-Automate your test cases with minimal coding
+Automate test cases with minimal coding

 ## Table of Contents